Time slips quietly by for Austrian nuns' resort

 Today, the retreat is an established health resort with more than 100 beds offering activities ranging from Qigong - a traditional Chinese practice involving movements designed to align body, breath and mind - to water gymnastics.

-It made a loss last year, though, perhaps due to its modest prices - a week's full board for 529 euros ($730).
+It made a loss last year, though, perhaps due to its modest prices - a week's full board for 529 euros (436.5 pounds).

 Marienkron could do more to attract publicity - Sister Bernada's Qigong classes made it briefly notorious in the Austrian media - but it is wary of attracting the "wrong" kind of guests: weekenders who may not understand its philosophy.